5 Emerging Technology Trends Transforming Healthcare Insurance

 However, as insurance businesses realised the value of integration with IoT, they created incentives for customers who share data from their devices with them.
 This also ties in with personalised plans, such as providing customers with discounts or rewards for reaching certain health goals or milestones.

 These innovations from the health insurance industry have educated consumers on the value of sharing the data from their health devices with their health insurance providers.
 As a result, the awareness and sentiment of customers to do so has been rising.
+In turn, insurers can digitally transform themselves.

 Nix, a technology solution firm, stated in their report titled, “Health Insurance Industry Trends After Pandemic” that in a survey, more than 50% of respondents said they are willing to share the information from their health devices with their insurer.
 Over 44% also reported that using this technology has encouraged them to positively change their health and lifestyle habits considerably.